Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Fort Stanwix

-For thousands of years, a trail existed that connected the Mohawk River and Wood Creek.
+A trail connected the Mohawk River and Wood Creek for thousands of years.
 This trail, known as the Oneida Carrying Place, was a crucial link between the Atlantic Ocean and Lake Ontario.
-Before the arrival of the Europeans, this passageway marked an important period in American history, as different nations competed for control over the Mohawk Valley, the homelands of the Haudenosaunee Confederacy, and the valuable resources of North America.
+Before the arrival of the Europeans, this passageway marked a critical period in American history, as different nations competed for control over the Mohawk Valley, the homelands of the Haudenosaunee Confederacy, and the valuable resources of North America.
 During this intense struggle, Fort Stanwix played a crucial role in determining the outcome of the dispute.

 3. Learn About Our Transportation Heritage